Photographic Filters For Your Bag

-Digital SLR Photography Tips – Using Photographic Filters
+Digital SLR Photography Tips: Using Photographic Filters

-You will need an adapter ring to go onto your lens, the filter mount slides onto that and clicks into place, and then the square filter slides into that.
+You will need an adapter ring to go onto your lens.
+The filter mount slides onto that and clicks into place and then the square filter slides into that.

 I have outlined some of the basic filters below explaining what they do and why you may need them.
 As there are many, many types of filter on the market, I have kept the list to a minimum of possible daily use filters.

-Photographic Filters – No Filter
+Photographic Filters: No Filter